 A device Reset is not a true exception because the interrupt controller is not involved in the Reset process.
-The PIC24HJ12GP201/202 device clears its registers in response to a Reset, which forces the PC to zero.
-The digital signal controller then begins program execution at location 0x000000.
+The PIC24HJ32GP202/204 and PIC24HJ16GP304 device clear its registers in response to a Reset, which forces the PC to zero.
+The microcontroller then begins the program execution at location 0x000000.
 The user application can use a GOTO instruction at the Reset address which redirects program execution to the appropriate start-up routine.

-Any unimplemented or unused vector locations in the IVT and AIVT should be programmed with the address of a default interrupt handler routine that contains a RESET instruction.
+Note: Any unimplemented or unused vector locations in the IVT and AIVT should be programmed with the address of a default interrupt handler routine that contains a RESET instruction.